metaplay-shared/samples/README.md

-# Metaplay Samples
+# Metaplay Basic Samples

-This repository contains some basic sample projects using the Metaplay SDK.
+This repository contains basic sample projects for using the Metaplay SDK.

 For a full list of all Metaplay samples and their descriptions, see [Sample Projects](https://docs.metaplay.io/introduction/sample-projects-overview.html).